 We can also compare solutions for different dimensions.

-{$\bullet$} We have the project of studying the existence of fundamental self-similar solutions for the slow case, also called Porous Media case, where at least some of the $m_i$ are greater than 1.
+{$\bullet$} We have the project of studying the existence of self-similar fundamental solutions for the slow case, also called Porous Medium case, where at least some of the $m_i$ are greater than 1.
 The main difference is the existence of compact support in some directions.